 Recent changes in educational requirements mean you might need to upgrade your qualifications to practise as a financial planner.
 The Master of Financial Planning, accredited by FPEC and the FPA gives you the specialised qualifications you need without having to pause your career.
 This degree meets the new Financial Adviser Standards and Ethics Authority Limited (FASEA) standards.

 Offered online, the degree is designed to give you advanced knowledge of financial planning and increase your competencies in financial advice strategy and theory, financial markets and products, risk management, tax law, compliance and ethics.

-If you are eligible for our Challenge Exam, you can also gain credit for your existing knowledge and experience, so you can fast-track your path to the full qualifications you now need.
+If you are eligible for our Challenge Assessment, you can also gain credit for your existing knowledge and experience, so you can fast-track your path to the full qualifications you now need.
 In addition, this degree is accredited by the FPA.
 As such, you will be eligible to apply for membership when you graduate.

 Western Sydney University also offers qualifications in Financial Planning at the Graduate Certificate and Graduate Diploma level.

 Flexibility is everything

 We know you’re busy juggling work and life.
 This degree is studied online, so you have the flexibility you need to do it all.